-Just like most things in life, however, Visual Workflow is not immune to bugs :(; and, neither is it any easier to debug Visual Workflows :(.
-Salesforce, however, does offer handful of debugging tools – such as, a user can use Fault Email sent by Salesforce (not very helpful in every case); or, use Screen elements(adding a temporary element); or, last but not least, leverage standard Debug Log.
+Just like most things in life, however, Lightning Flow is not immune to bugs :(; and, neither is it any easier to debug Lightning Flow :(.
+Salesforce, however, does offer a handful of debugging tools – such as, a user can use Fault Email sent by Salesforce (not very helpful in every case); or, use Screen elements(adding a temporary element); or, last but not least, leverage standard Debug Log.
 Each option, however, has its pros and cons.
 If one lacks experience on how to read a Debug Log then, using screen elements is quite helpful in debugging a flow.
 Setting Debug Log is quite easy but understanding/reading each and every line of Debug Log message/outcome is relatively challenging.
-If you are interested in developing mastery on how to read Debug Logs (Only FLow part) in Salesforce then, please read thisarticle.
+If you are interested in developing mastery on how to read Debug Logs (Only Flow part) in Salesforce then, please read thisarticle.

-You might have created a Flow with multiple screens, assignment or Record elements.
+You might have created a Flow with multiple Screens, Assignments, or Data elements.
 After development, the second step is to test the Flow, to make sure that it is working as per the design (obviously based on business requirements).

-In the above example, I am using Screen element just to debug/test the Flow to make sure that it is passing correct data – i.e. Lead ID, in my case – to the next element Add to Campaign(Record Create) element.
+In the above example, I am using Screen element just to debug/test the Flow to make sure that it is passing correct data – i.e. Lead ID, in my case – to the next element Add to Campaign(Create Records) element.

-After Summer’18release, however, with just a few clicks, you can now debug your Flow with a built-in debug tool within the Cloud Flow Designer!
+After Summer’18release, however, with just a few clicks, you can now debug your Flow with a built-in debug tool within the Lightning Flow Designer!
 No need to add Screen elements to test the outcome.
-Cloud Flow Designer now offers a debug option to help you test and troubleshoot your flows.
-Easily set input variables, quickly restart flows and view all the gory details of what’s happening in real time as your flow executes.
+Lightning Flow Designer now offers a debug option to help you test and troubleshoot your flows.
+Easily set input variables, quickly restart flows, and view all the gory details of what’s happening in real-time as your flow executes.
 The new feature includes the following capabilities:

 Easily specify the values of input variables.
 After running the flow, you can quickly change those values and rerun the flow.